-The harder the impact, the more likely there is to be significant damage.
-For example, a person who hits their head in a high-speed motorcycle accident will likely sustain more damage than someone who injured their head in a low-speed bicycle accident.
+The more severe the impact, the more likely there is to be significant damage.
+For example, a person who hits their head in a high-speed motorcycle accident is likely to experience more damage, such as vomiting after a head injury, than someone who hits their head in a low-speed bicycle accident.

 Open Head Injuries

 In an open head injury, a foreign object penetrates the skull, causing damage to the brain.
-Bullets or pieces of fractured skull are examples of objects that often cause open head injuries.
+Bullets or pieces of fractured skulls are examples of objects that often cause an open head injury.

-Open head injuries typically result in damage to a specific area of the brain, but in some cases, the damage will be widespread.
+Open head injuries typically result in damage to a specific area of the brain.
+But in some cases, the damage is widespread.

-What happens after a head injury, then?
-Head injuries can affect every aspect of a person’s life, and the symptoms will vary and change as time goes on.
+What are the effects of a head injury, then?
+Traumatic brain injury can affect all aspects of a person’s life.
+Head injury symptoms vary and change over time.

 It’s common for the person to lose consciousness for a time after a TBI, or even fall into a coma in more severe cases.
 Changes in breathing and motor function are also common.